NEW January 8, 2021

 Imre Simon Test-of-Time Award

 As of 2012, the Imre Simon Test-of-Time Award is given to the LATIN paper deemed most influential among all those published at least ten years prior to the current edition of the conference.
-Papers published in the LATIN proceedings up to and including 2010 are eligible for the 2020 award.
+Papers published in the LATIN proceedings up to and including 2010 were eligible for the 2020 award.

 Best Paper Award